hujhax/austin-improv-wiki/Goat.md

 In 2013, Goat went on indefinite hiatus.

 ### Name
-Goat takes its name from the Greek word *tragos*, which means "goat" and is the root of the English word [http://en.wikipedia.org/wiki/Tragedy tragedy].
+Goat takes its name from the Greek word *tragos*, which means "goat" and is the root of the English word [tragedy](http://en.wikipedia.org/wiki/Tragedy).

 ## Members at the time of hiatus
 * [[Brad Hawkins]]